Fwalsh96/Texas_Bill_Notification_System/README.md

 Command to run: pytest .\test_TrbaBillTracker.py -s

 To Do:
-* Select a valid Bill Cycle
-* Search each bill
+* Search each bill in a loop until done
 * Validate matching information for each bill

+Installation Commands:
+* pip install -r .\requirements.txt